orangebaron/uwelang1/README.md

 - interfaces
 - := operator
 - capital to export, lowercase for local
+- no pointer vs reference like there is in c++ (pointer methods will be provided for references)
 - git includes (?)
 - auto documentation (?)